Alaska Airlines does not fly to many places outside the US, but its frequent flyer program Mileage Plan packs a punch.

 Comparing Alaska Airlines Mileage Plan to Cathay Pacific Asia Miles

 For our final example, let’s assume that your employer has bought you a flight to Toronto for a conference.
-You have a return Business Class ticket in fare class D flying Cathay Pacific departing from Adelaide.
+You have a return Business Class ticket in fare class ‘D’ flying Cathay Pacific departing from Adelaide.

 Your first thought may be to credit that flight to Cathay’s own program, Asia Miles.
 You would earn 33,260 Asia Miles for this trip.
 (You could also choose to credit to Qantas Frequent Flyer, earning you 29,600 Qantas Points.)
+But with Alaska, you’d earn a whopping 54,297 Mileage Plan miles.
+So what can that get you?

 Well, with 30,000 Asia Miles, you could redeem a one-way Cathay Pacific Premium Economy flight from Adelaide to Hong Kong.
+That’s not terrible value from the 33,260 Asia Miles you earned on your return trip.

 Plus, you could stop over in Sydney, Melbourne or Brisbane along the way for no extra cost.
 That’s because Alaska allows a free stopover on international (except intra-Asia) award tickets.